zuloo/gists/README.md

 <!-- language: bash -->

-    $ gists credentials -u your_github_user -s your_github_password
+    $ gists authorize -u your_github_user -s your_github_password

-And the file ~/.gistsrc (which stores the 'gists' configuration) will be written with your GitHub username and its password.
+And the file ~/.gistsrc (which stores the 'gists' configuration) will be written with your GitHub api authentication token.

-You can live without this config file using the '-u (--user)' argument every time you perform an action, and '-s (--secret)' argument every time you perform an action that needs authentication (create, update, delete gists, and view private gists as well).

 Use it!
 -------

 ### Set up credentials ###

-Gists uses the file '~/.gistsrc' to obtain your GitHub user and password.
+Gists uses the file '~/.gistsrc' to obtain your GitHub authentication token.
 First thing you need to do is set up your credentials to perform actions that needs authentication.
 Method is just:

 <!-- language: bash -->

-    $ gists credentials -u your_github_user -s your_github_password
+    $ gists authorize -u your_github_user -s your_github_password

 <!-- language: lang-none -->